 A Lake Superior Circle Tour Road Trip

 Canada can be such a confusing place.
-The Lake Superior Circle tour begins just north of Duluth Minnesota but once you cross the border at Grand Portage it does definitely feel like you are in a foreign country.
-Not just because those wacky Canadians call their dollars loonies (Seriously like you are in a cartoon network cartoon) but those Canadians are serious about what you can and can not take into their country.
+The Lake Superior Circle tour begins just north of Duluth, Minnesota but once you cross the border at Grand Portage, it definitely feels like you are in a foreign country.
+Not just because those wacky Canadians call their dollars loonies (Seriously, like you are in a cartoon network cartoon) but those Canadians are serious about what you can and can not take into their country.

-No one I know on the west coast has even heard of the Lake Superior Circle tour.
-When we started researching this epic road trip around Lake Superior there were not a lot of blogs with helpful information.
+No one I know on the West Coast has even heard of the Lake Superior Circle tour.
+When we started researching this epic road trip around Lake Superior, there weren’t many blogs with helpful information.
 Trying to find info about where we could actually camp along the Lake Superior Circle tour was very difficult.
 It seemed like there were very few campgrounds.
-Could we just camp anywhere on Crown land?
+Could we camp anywhere on Crown Land?
 That is what we call dispersed camping in America.
 The info I found online was neither here nor there.
-It seems like if you are from the Michigan area or anywhere near Sault St marine that the Lake Superior Circle Tour is a very popular summertime road trip.
+It seems like if you are from the Michigan area or anywhere near Sault St. Marie that the Lake Superior Circle Tour is a very popular summertime road trip.
 It seemed like a lot of vacationers from this part of the world set out to drive over 1,300 miles around Lake Superior each summer and fall.
-Would we even be able to find campsites if everyone in Wisconsin was doing the exact same road trip this summer?
+Would we even be able to find campsites if everyone in Wisconsin were doing the exact same road trip this summer?
 Researching the Lake Superior Circle Tour left me with so many unanswered questions.

 After four days of researching, I was incredibly confused.
 I was wondering am I going to have to call internationally to Canada, eh?
 No one I had emailed across our border to the north had replied to my emails.
 This is the year 2023; I hate making phone calls.